 Ability to attend 16 hours of yearly training;

-Ability to obtain Medication Administration Training;
+Ability to obtain Medication Administration Training; and

 Must also possess or be willing to obtain First Aid and CPR certifications.